Deepakrathor2001/Deepakrathor2001/README.md

 ### 📌 Projects
 **1. FACE MASK DETECTION USING DEEP LEARNING**

-Tech Used: TensorFlow, Keras, OpenCV
+Tech Used: TensorFlow, Keras, OpenCV.

 Created a CNN-based model to classify “Mask” vs “No Mask” in real-time webcam feed.
 Github Link:

 ****2.CHATBOT USING NLP****

-Tech Used: Python, NLTK, SpeechRecognition, pyttsx3 Designed a voice-interactive chatbot that can answer user queries, open apps, and fetch online data.
+Tech Used: Python, NLTK, SpeechRecognition, pyttsx3.

+Designed a voice-interactive chatbot that can answer user queries, open apps, and fetch online data.
 Integrated voice recognition + NLP intent classification for smooth interaction.